openharmony/docs/en/application-dev/reference/arkui-ts/ts-basic-components-richtext.md

 The **\<RichText>** component parses and displays HTML text.

 > **NOTE**
 >
 > This component is supported since API version 8.
 Updates will be marked with a superscript to indicate their earliest API version.

-## Required Permissions

-None

 ## Child Components

-None
+Not supported

 ## APIs